 Branding Chocolatey Applications (C4B)

-We are aware that some of customers want to be able to brand Chocolatey GUI so that is “looks” like their own internal applications.
+We are aware that some of our customers want to be able to brand Chocolatey GUI so that it appears as their own internal application.
 Out of the box, Chocolatey GUI’s main screen looks like this:

 Chocolatey GUI Main Screen